 Formal kinship care involves the parenting of children by relatives after a determination by a court or a Child Protective Services (CPS) agency.
 The court may rule that the child must be separated from his or her parents because of abuse, neglect, dependency, abandonment, or special medical circumstances.
 The child is placed in the legal custody of the child welfare agency, and the relatives provide full-time care.
 The home environment itself would be the same as a traditional (stranger) foster home, but the placement is with a relative.

 Formal kinship care is linked to state and federal child welfare laws.
 Federal legislation impacting kinship care includes the Adoption Assistance and Child Welfare Act of 1980, Title IV of the Social Security Act, and the Indian Child Welfare Act.
 Thus, kinship caregivers may be able to access Social Security funds, Temporary Assistance for Needy Families (TANF) funds, and medical assistance for the child.

 Laws relating to the care of children -- whether it's group homes or kinship care -- can be very complicated, involve multiple legal systems, and involve the oversight of many different government agencies.
 Thus, it's a good idea to talk to an experienced family law attorney who can help ensure that your attempts to establish a group home, foster a relative, or adopt a foster child can be made much simpler with the assistance of a lawyer.
-Contact a local attorney for a free consultation to discuss your options and begin planning.
+Contact a local attorney for a free review of your options and begin planning.